-Back to Back Theatre is on the hunt for a Development Manager to join our passionate and adventurous team, who are instrumental in bringing exemplary art made by artists with disabilities to audiences and community participants in Geelong, across Australia and the world.
+Back to Back Theatre is on the hunt for a Project Coordinator to join our passionate and adventurous team, who are instrumental in bringing exemplary art made by artists with disabilities to audiences and community participants in Geelong, across Australia and the world.

 Our company is managed with an ethos of mutual participation.
 We foster our collective imagination and invite all staff to participate in developing our creative intention.
-As part of a small, dedicated and lively team, reporting to the Executive Producer and Co-CEO, you would play a vital part in bringing Back to Back Theatre’s work to audiences and community members.
+As part of a small, dedicated and lively team, you would play a vital part in bringing Back to Back Theatre’s work to audiences and community members.

 This is an opportunity to work for one of Australia’s most highly regarded contemporary theatre companies whose work has significant social and cultural impact, and which shapes perceptions about what is possible for people of difference in our society.